Daschle-Newberry/NNLib/README.md

 # NNLib

-NNLib is a lightweight python library use for building and training small neural networks.
+NNLib is a lightweight python library used for building and training small neural networks.

 ## About